A Weekend in Dog-Friendly Atlanta

 10 a.m.
 Historic Walking Tour With Your Dog

 Bring Fido along as you learn more about the city’s history with Atlanta Preservation Center Historic Walking Tours.
 Dogs are welcome on routes through the neighborhoods of Ansley Park, Druid Hills, Grant Park, Inman Park, Midtown/SoNo Commercial District, Sweet Auburn and Westview Cemetery.
-Tours last 90 minutes and cost $13 for adults, $7 for students and seniors, and are free for Fido.
+Tours last 90 minutes and prices range from $9.50 to $27.50 depending on the tour and are free for Fido.
 Advance reservations are recommended.

 12 p.m.
 Lunch at Park Tavern